C00reNUT/neural-style/README.md

 (**left**: YCbCr luma transfer; **right**: HSV Saturation+Value transfer)

-As can be seen in the example, the YCbCr much more resembles the original photo, but HSV keeps more from the style trasnfer itself.
+As can be seen in the example, the YCbCr much more resembles the original photo, but HSV keeps more from the style transfer itself.

 ### Collage building